 Here's a basic rundown of the most common word editor file types:

-• .doc - Microsoft Word Document.
-Doc's are another safe bet for sharing a document across different platforms.
-The older more universal standard of Microsoft Word, it has fallen a bit by the wayside with the release of .docx
+- .doc - Microsoft Word Document.
+Docs are another safe bet for sharing a document across different platforms.
+This is the older more universal standard of Microsoft Word.

-• .docx - Office Open XML document.
-The recent default when saving a Word document, .docx is Microsoft looking to make their product more standard with the rest of the world—that is to say, you can read it across different software platforms.
+- .docx - Microsoft Open XML document.
+The recent default when saving a Word document, .docx is an updated version of the .doc file type.
+It is more versatile and can be read across different software platforms, not just Microsoft.

-• .pages - Apple iWork Pages document.
-Apple's answer to Word, Pages is word editing software that is restricted to Mac operating systems only.
+- .pages - Apple Pages document.
+Apple's answer to Word, Pages is a document editing software that is restricted to Mac operating systems only.
 Whereas you can use Word on both a Windows and an Apple computer, you cannot use Pages on Windows.
-Anyone using Pages in college should probably learn how to export to .docx or .pdf to ensure that others can open it.
+We do not recommend using this file type.

-• .txt - Plaintext file.
-Exactly what it sounds like.
-There is little to no formatting with .txt files.
-And they can be read almost universally by any software or operating system.
+- .txt - Plain text file.
+"Plain text" means there is little to no formatting possible within .txt files.
+They can be read almost universally by any software or operating system.

-• .rtf - Rich Text Format.
-Think a step up from .txt, .rtf is also a file type that is widely accessible.
+- .rtf - Rich Text Format.
+Think a step up from .txt with more formatting options.
+This file type is also widely accessible.

-• .odt (.odf) - OpenDocument.
-You've probably heard rumblings about Web Standardization and Open Source.
-This is more or less a child of that effort.
-If you or your students are savvy enough to get a product like OpenOffice (think a free, slightly more basic Word), they will probably know not to try to upload .odt files—but just in case they don't know, OpenOffice does allow one to export files as doc, docx, pdf, etc
+- .odt (.odf) - OpenDocument.
+This is an open source file format that requires advanced knowledge to use and is not particularly common.
+If you or your students are savvy enough to get a product like OpenOffice (think a free, slightly more basic Word), they will probably know not to try to upload .odt files.
+They should instead export the files out of OpenOffice as .doc, .docx, .pdf, etc.

-• .html - HyperText Markup Language.
-The language of the Internet!
-(Basically the backend of any website.)
-Students probably won't be ever submitting this kind of file unless you are having them create websites and want to make sure they are closing their tags.
+- .html - HyperText Markup Language.
+This format is most commonly known as the backend of any website code.
+Students probably won't be ever submitting this kind of file unless you are specifically requiring them to create websites and want to view the code files themselves.